zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_14_en-US_INTER_BRANCH_SEEDING.md

 > **We seed conditions.
 We do not create life.**

-Life emerges from the conditions we seed—but through processes inherent to the target branch.
+Life emerges from the conditions we seed, but through processes inherent to the target branch.
 We are catalysts, not creators.

 ```
 SEEDING VS. CREATION